reflectivity/reflectivity.github.io/working_groups/file_formats/index.md

 <i class="fas fa-file-code fa-5x"></i>

-This working group aims to draft a specification for a standard file format to be used across X-ray and neutron reflectivity.
+This working group develops and maintains specifications for a standard file format to be used across X-ray and neutron reflectivity.
-This is an important goal to move towards interoperability across facilities.

 ## the principles